 Examples of Intolerance

-- Guns - A few coastal Californians are ignorant of guns, and thus hate them.
-They will use any technique to harass legal gun owners, and violate the second amendment, lose in court, then imagine up new (and impossible or expensive to comply with) laws to harass the gun owners.
+- California Guns - A few coastal Californians are ignorant of guns, and thus hate them, and if they don't like/want them, then nobody can have them.
+They will use any technique to harass legal gun owners, and violate the second amendment, lose in court, then imagine up new (and impossible or expensive to comply with) laws to harass the gun owners -- knowing it'll take 5-10 years to get that bad law repealed.
 In the name of tolerance, and carrying the false flag of "reasonable" gun laws.
-That's called bigotry BTW.
-Some things they think are reasonable include:
+Their idea of reasonable gun laws include:

-- They tried to outlaw lead ammo, to drive up costs.
+- They tried to outlaw lead ammo, to drive up costs -- but that was ruled against.

 - They say you can't have gun shops, or own/carry a gun, within 1500' or within sight of a school.